Back to blog

 Is Ahrefs better than Semrush?

-Ahrefs is better than Semrush for backlink analysis specifically — it has a larger link index (35+ trillion links).
+Ahrefs is better than Semrush for backlink analysis specifically.
+It has a larger link index (35+ trillion links).
 Semrush is better for all-in-one SEO workflows, offering a stronger site audit module, PPC tools, content marketing features, and social media management that Ahrefs lacks.

 Why is Ahrefs so expensive?